CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 #### Using `top()`

-It is possible to use the `top` expression in the histograms expressions.
-Right now, this is the **only expression** we allow in the histograms.
-In this case, we want to get the **top five** tree species, so we have to create the following viz:
+In the map below, the chart displays counts of the number of features in each **species name** category using the `top` expression inside of the histogram expression.
+In this case, we only want to display the **top five** tree species in the data.

+To do so, create the following viz:

 ```js
 const viz = new carto.Viz(`